 Prior to joining Fordham, Matt spent time at the Federal Emergency Management Agency (FEMA); as a counselor for the Autism Society of North Carolina; and helped to establish a school and microfinance initiative in Nairobi, Kenya.
 Matt holds a master’s degree in international development and environmental sustainability from the University of Pittsburgh (GSPIA) and bachelor’s degrees in political science and economics from the University of North Carolina–Chapel Hill.

 As one might expect, he has very strong feelings about up-tempo, transition offense.
 And while he never plays basketball, he does play music whenever possible.
-Local coffee shops are his court of choice.

 November 25, 2013